 Water Park/Amusement Park Safety – These attractions are insanely popular, even in the hot temps.
 It is a good idea to put your cell phone number ON your child, like with a wristband.
 Kids can disappear in the blink of an eye and then freeze up when a stranger asks their name, let alone their address or phone number.
 Teach your child to find a mom with kids, a policeman, or a park employee if they’re lost.
 The person should find the wristband with their number and you could be reunited faster than if they were to wait around for you to find them.

 Safety In The Heat – Here is a great post written by MamaNYC on the Going Crazy!!
 Wanna Go??!! blog.
 In addition to this, remember to keep little ones hydrated because if they’re playing and having fun, especially in water, they probably won’t think about the fact that they are thirsty.
 And remember that we all need more than water, especially if we’re sweating a lot.
 Sports drinks are good, if you can find some without high fructose corn syrup.
-Other great, natural options for replacing electrolytes are: bananas, coconut water, watermelon, or you can make your own replenishing sports drink with this recipe: 1/4 tsp salt, 1/4 tsp baking soda, 1/2 cup orange juice, 2 Tbsp sugar, and mix with 1 liter of water.
+Other great, natural options for replacing electrolytes are: bananas, coconut water, watermelon, or you can make your own replenishing sports drink with this recipe: ¼ teaspoon salt, ¼ teaspoon baking soda, ½ cup orange juice, 2 tablespoon sugar, and mix with 1 liter of water.
 Also, remember that sunscreen is ALWAYS a must!

 Lawnmower Safety – I see it all the time.
 Parents or grandparents out on the riding lawnmower with their child on their lap.
 Sure, it’s fun and an easy way to keep tabs on your child while you’re doing lawnwork, but please consider this: the American Academy of Pediatrics estimates that about 17,000 children require care in the emergency room each year because of lawn mower accidents.
 That is not riding lawnmower specific, but I hear about accidents and even deaths of children who have fallen off riding lawnmowers or who have been ran over with a riding lawnmower.
 PLEASE be safe and know that accidents happen.
 Riding on the lap of a person on a lawnmower is bouncy and loud.
 You never know when your child is going to jump or fall off.
 It is the absolute best option to keep children inside with an adult when operating any kind of mower or machinery.
 And for a step further, tell children the seriousness of lawnmowers and help them to realize they must never go near a lawnmower.
 And let Grandma and Grandpa know, too, that you don’t want your child near a lawnmower.